-Trump and Russia: What we know -- and what we don't
+Trump and Russia: What we know -- and don't

 9. None of the people named above have denied these meetings and conversations took place.
 Several, though, have left their positions after coming under scrutiny.

-Sessions recused himself from any investigation into Trump associates' contacts with Russia on Thursday, less than 24 hours after his meetings were made public.
+Sessions recused himself Thursday from any investigation into Trump associates' contacts with Russia, less than 24 hours after his meetings were made public.
 Flynn was fired for misleading Pence.
 Page's fuzzy role in the campaign eventually dissipated, and Manafort stepped down after questions surrounding his work became a "distraction."

 What we don't know